soos3d/DApp-save-information-on-chain/README.md

 </head>
 ```

+### The HMTL body

-After we set up the imports, let's create the page's body, paste the following code into the HTML body, this is some basic HTML just to make a basic front end.
+After we set up the imports, let's create the page's body and paste the following code into the HTML body, this is some basic HTML just to make a bare front end.

 ```html
 <body>